-Yesterday was a horribly unproductive day.
+Yesterday turned out horribly unproductive.
 I purposed today would be better.
 After crawling out of bed and dropping just-about-finished-with-sophomore-year high schooler off at 6:50am, I came home and made my “most mornings” breakfast: Coaches oatmeal, brown sugar and Trader Joe’s Omega Trail mix and some milk.
-I ground up some coffee beans and made a large, 18 oz Starbucks NYC mug of deliciousness just the way I like it: one third coffee, one third sugar, one third half and half.
+I ground up some coffee beans and made a large, 18 oz Starbucks NYC mug of deliciousness just the way I like: one third coffee, one third sugar, one third half and half.
 Basically dessert.
 I took three trips up the stairs to my nook.
 Bible, journal and water on the first trip.
-Oatmeal and coffee the second trip, and of course an additional “I can’t remember what I was getting” down and up the stairs trip.
+Oatmeal and coffee the second trip.
+And of course an additional “I can’t remember what I was getting” down and up the stairs trip.
 I finally settled in to enjoy some time alone with God (TAWG).
 Koa, our almost two year old German Shepherd thinks he’s still a lap dog and usually jumps up and keeps me company.

-This morning as he turned in circles on the ottoman, the way dogs do when they prepare for a long slumber, his larger than life tail knocked over my completely fullcoffee mug onto everything on the completely full side table.
+This morning as he turned in circles on the ottoman, the way dogs do when they prepare for a long slumber, his larger than life tail knocked over my completely full coffee mug onto everything on the completely full side table.
 UGH!
 I grabbed my coffee covered iPhone and tried turning it on.
-The screen was blank.
+The dreaded blank screen.
 I ran down the stairs, working to remove the lovely “from Leila,” phone cover and prepared to throw the phone into our big tin of rice next to our rice cooker in the kitchen.
 I’ve read somewhere throwing a wet phone into dry rice can bring dead phones back to life.
-Thankfully the phone turned back on before I had to bury it in rice.
+Thankfully the phone turned back on before the rice burial.
 I could hear the fast dripping sounds of coffee splattering all over the carpet and the books below the table when I came back up the stairs.

 An extra, extra large towel lay in a mound in front of just-about-finished-with-sophomore-year high schoolers room.
-This was probably the only time I was thankful he left his towel on the floor.
-I grabbed it and began wiping up the sticky mess.
+This marks the only time thankfulness pairs with leaving his towel on the floor.
+I grabbed the extra large damp blue towel and began wiping up the sticky mess.

-I had to remove everything off the table, empty out the basket full of books and memorabilia, throw out coffee covered receipts and wipe down all the books.
+I removed everything off the table, emptying out the basket full of books and memorabilia, threw out coffee covered receipts and wiped down several sticky books.
 It occurred to me as I cleaned: this is just another one of life’s disruptions.

 Sometimes our best laid plans are curtailed.
-Sometimes life doesn’t go according to plan “A.” Sometimes coffee gets spilled everywhere.
+Sometimes life doesn’t go according to plan “A.” Sometimes coffee spills everywhere.

 However, disruption times can open up time to: